-The Company provides internships for students as an opportunity to improve the quality of their career options.
-We make a public appeal to undergraduate and graduate students, and accept more than 150 students annually.
+The Company puts on career events and provides internships for students as an opportunity to improve the quality of their career options.
+We make a public appeal to undergraduate and graduate students, and accept more than 400 students annually.

 First Facilities Challenged Co., Ltd. is a special subsidiary of Mitsui Fudosan Facilities Co., Ltd., established in 2006 based on the Act on Employment Promotion etc. of Persons with Disabilities.
 The Company promotes employment of persons with disabilities and provides them with work experience opportunities.
-In addition, the Company aims to raise the employment rate of people with disabilities to 2.3%, and has established a Challenged Center in its Personnel Department, composed of employees with intellectual disabilities as well as full-time advisors, that promotes employment for people with disabilities.
+In addition, the Company aims to raise the employment rate of people with disabilities to 2.3% or higher, and has established a Challenged Center in its Personnel Department, composed of employees with intellectual disabilities as well as full-time advisors, that promotes employment for people with disabilities.